autodesk-platform-services/aps-revit.ifc.scheduler/README.md

 #### Initial Setup

 1. Navigate to the tool using your browser.
-2. Log in using your BIM 360 account (your email address must be included in the AdminEmails Environment Setting)
+2. Log in using your ACC/BIM360 account (your email address must be included in the AdminEmails Environment Setting)
 3. Navigate to Settings by clicking `Settings` in the top right corner
-4. Toggle on the desired BIM 360 accounts.
+4. Toggle on the desired ACC/BIM360 accounts.
 5. Add an IFC Settings Set Name using the `Add IFC Settings Set Name` button.

     **Note.** Check out `What does an IFC Settings Set Contain?` in the [Further Reading](#further-reading) section, if you don't know what it is.